-If the built-in Windows Laptop keyboard or external keyboard attached to a desktop computer is not typing numbers, the problem could simply be due to the Number Lock key being disabled.
+If the built-in Laptop keyboard or External keyboard attached to a Desktop computer is not typing numbers, the problem could simply be due to the “Num Lock” key being disabled.

-If this is not the case, the reason for keyboard not typing numbers on your Windows 11/10 computer could be due to Filter or Mouse keys being enabled and other reasons.
+If this is not the case, the reason for keyboard not typing numbers on a Windows computer is usually due to the Mouse Keys being activated or Sticky/Filter Keys function being enabled and other reasons.

 Keyboard Not typing Numbers in Windows 11/10

-As mentioned above, the most common reason for keyboard not typing numbers is due to Number Lock (Num Lock) key being accidentally disabled.
+As mentioned above, the most common reason for keyboard not typing numbers is due to the Number Lock (Num Lock) key being accidentally disabled; which can be easily fixed by pressing the Num Lock key once.

 If there is no LED Light on the keyboard, you may see a passing message on the screen or hear a beep sound, confirming that the Number Pad has been activated.